MikkoLuhtasaari/mocha-chai-in-travis/README.md

 * Run tests with ```npm run-script localtest```

   * ``npm test`` is meant to only be used in Travis CI since it uploads coverage statistics to Coveralls

-## Known issues

-* Test report artifact upload to S3 is not working properly.

-  * Previously used credentials are removed from AWS IAM and need to be regenerated if we want to pursue this path further.

-  * Artifact upload did not seem to recognize AWS regions `eu-north-1` or `eu-west-1`.

-  * S3 deployment seemed to go a bit further but PUT request headers seemed to be malformed.

-    * This seemed to be the more promising of the two options